Jaime-Barillas/otech-notes/src/y1s2/computer-graphics/23-exam-review.md

 ### Possible Questions

 + What is in-situ visualization?
+  > Build the visualization on the (super)computer while the computation is
+  > running.
+Display the results on a seperate workstation.
+Reduces the amount
+  > of data that must be transmitted and saved.
 + What is seeding and describe one of the techniques that can be used for seeding?
+  > Finding the initial position of particles.
+One technique is to choose
+  > random positions.
+Another is to generate random seeds within a sphere or
+  > along a line at the location of interesting features.
 + Describe two transfer functions.
+  > Maximum Value:
+  > + Takes the largest voxel value encountered along the ray.
+  >
+  > Distance to a particular value:
+  > + Calculates the distance to a particular voxel value using that as the
+  >   pixel colour.